 As soon as the storm is above you and the risk of electrification becomes real, put a minimum distance of 30 meters between each hiker.
 This will avoid the step tension between two people who are too close.
 Then, you will have to take a safety position adapted to the situation:

 - Place a mat or flat stone on the floor

 - Stand on the mat or stone to eliminate direct contact between you and the ground

 - Crouch down and put your arms over your head like in an airplane emergency

-It is better to lose a day’s walk than your life!
-Then, you will have to watch the sky and observe the warning signs of thunderstorms: formation of cumulus during the day or development of a cumulonimbus.
-Then you will be able to anticipate the direction of the storm cell and decide whether to turn back, continue or find shelter.
+It is wiser to forgo a day of hiking than to risk one’s life.
+Therefore, it is crucial to observe the sky and be attentive to the warning signs of thunderstorms, such as the formation of cumulus clouds during the day or the development of a cumulonimbus.
+By doing so, you can anticipate the direction of the storm cell and make informed decisions about whether to backtrack, proceed, or seek shelter.

-It is necessary to favor shelters at the bottom of the valley or churches that are equipped with lightning rods.
-Also think of the caves if you are in the mountains or your car if you are nearby.
+Opting for shelters located at the bottom of the valley or churches equipped with lightning rods is essential.
+Additionally, consider seeking refuge in caves when in mountainous terrain or using your car if it is nearby.
 Avoid forests, mountain peaks and areas around rivers that are particularly at risk in the event of a storm.